Can you do it? If so, how?

-Members of our community want to do business with businesses that deserve their business.
+Members of your community want to do business with businesses that deserve their business.

 You need a plan that will position your business as a trusted, local voice that will give your honest assessment.

-4th Step to Building Your Digital Marketing Foundation
+Step 4 of Building Your Digital Marketing Foundation

 One of the first things we decided when we started Pillar Digital Marketing is that we wouldn’t use jargon.